TiagoMA90/digital-nomads/TESTING.md

 # Testing:
-## Manual testing

-Manual testing has been performed for its overall purpose.
+Testing has been performed for its overall purpose.
 The website has proven to exhibit dynamic functionality and responsive interactivity, both in the Front & Back-End.
 After consecutive rehearsals and manual testing, the website employed the desired role and met the final goal set by the developer.